-The rules or assigned percentages are based on the land use definition which refers to the "description of the socio-economic function of the land", where a specific 'land use' is given preference over another when determining the 'land use' or 'land cover ' type.
-This means that a plot with $\geq 10\%$ coverage by 'settlement' is considered 'settlement' because the hierarchical rule determines that settlement takes precedence over forest, even if the plot has >10% forest cover and so forth.
-The hierarchical rules that apply are shown in the

-Table 7-3 below.
+The rules or assigned percentages are based on the land use definition which refers to the "description of the socio-economic function of the land", where a specific 'land use' is given preference over another when determining the 'land use' or 'land cover' type.
+This means that a plot with ≥10% coverage by 'settlement' is considered 'settlement' because the hierarchical rule determines that settlement takes precedence over forest, even if the plot has >10% forest cover and so forth.
+The hierarchical rules that apply are shown Table 7-3 below.

+Table 7-3.
+Land use Hierarchical Rules

 Priority Land class % Cover

 1 Settlement 10

 2 Cropland 20

 3 Forestland 30

 4 Grassland 30

+5 Wetland 30